asynkron/protoactor-website/hugo/content/docs/tracing.md

 **Span** is a named tracing block that displays a part of the workflow.
 Span contains information about the start and end time of its execution, may contain tags, logs, baggage items, and Span Context.

 **Tags** are key-value pairs that apply to the entire Span and are used to provide more detailed information about a part of the workflow in data tracing.
-There is a list of [standard Opentracing tags](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) that can be used in the most common situations.
+There is a list of [standard OpenTracing tags](https://github.com/OpenTracing/specification/blob/master/semantic_conventions.md) that can be used in the most common situations.
-Proto.Opentracing has its own tags that you can use for Proto.Actor.
+Proto.OpenTracing has its own tags that you can use for Proto.Actor.
 Let's take a look at these tags.

 - `MessageType` - the name of the message type.
 - `TargetPID` - process ID of the message target.